Points on $\operatorname{SO}(3)$ with low logarithmic energy: Collections of points on and the associated energy on

-where $H_L(p,p')$ is defined from the projection kernel $K_L(p,p')$ onto the subspace spanned by spherical harmonics of degree at most $L$, which is a subspace of $H^2(\s)$ of dimension $r=(L+1)^2$, by the following formula:
+see \cite[Proposition 1]{BeltranMarzoOrtega}.
+Here, $H_L(p,p')$ is defined in terms of the projection kernel $K_L(p,p')$ onto the subspace spanned by the spherical harmonics of degree at most $L$, which is a subspace of $L^2(\s)$ of dimension $r=(L+1)^2$, by the following formula:

-This is essentially the defining property of determinantal point processes, see \cite[Proposition 1]{BeltranMarzoOrtega} for a detailed introduction and examples of computations of different energies of spherical points using this approach. \begin{proposition} Assume that $p_1,\ldots,p_r\in\s$ are drawn from the harmonic ensemble with $r=(L+1)^2$ in $\s$.
-The expected logarithmic energy of the corresponding collection of special orthogonal matrices associated to $p_1,\ldots,p_r$ and a positive integer $s$ is:
+This is essentially the defining property of determinantal point processes; see, for example, \cite[Proposition 1]{BeltranMarzoOrtega} for examples of computations of different energies of spherical points using this approach, and \cite{HoughKrishnapurPeresVirag2009} for a comprehensive monograph on the topic.

+\begin{proposition} Let $p_1,\dotsc,p_r\in\s$ be $r$ points drawn from the harmonic ensemble on $\S^2$, with $r=(L+1)^2$.
+Then, the expected logarithmic energy of the corresponding collection of special orthogonal matrices associated with $p_1,\dotsc,p_r$ and a positive integer $s$ is given by

 where $g(n,s)$ is some function such that

 for some positive constants $C<C'$. \end{proposition}